 The RFU is at the forefront of English rugby’s drive to improve player welfare through the evaluation and management of injuries.
-The England Rugby Injury & Training Audit 20011-2012 (PDF 1.3MB) was published on March 22, 2013 and is an in-depth study aimed at decreasing the frequency and severity of player injuries.
+The England Rugby Injury & Training Audit 20012/3 (PDF 2MB) was published on February 10, 2014 and is an in-depth study aimed at decreasing the frequency and severity of player injuries.

 The full report can be downloaded above and the England Rugby Injury & Training Audit – Key Findings can be viewed on RFU.com.

 The RFU Community Rugby Injury Surveillance Project is now in its sixth year, examining data from over 100 grassroots clubs, playing at levels 3-9.

 The latest season report is available here (PDF 692kB), which shows the key finding that within community rugby the injury rate significantly decreases as the club's league level lowers.
 This study is used to inform our coach education programmes such as Rugby Ready and the online coaching academy, which will contain significant elements on injury prevention.